 Dismissal and redundancy Apprentices

 Apprentices have most of the same employment rights as those with the legal status of employee.
-But the law on dismissal and redundancy for apprentices depends on where they live.
+But the law on dismissal and redundancy for apprentices depends on where they work.

 England and Wales

-In England and Wales, employers must follow certain procedures to dismiss apprentices or make them redundant.
+In England and Wales, employers should follow certain procedures to dismiss apprentices or make them redundant.
 These procedures are the same as for other employees.

 Dismissals

-• making a decision that's balanced, consistent and as fair as possible
+• make a decision that's balanced, consistent and as fair as possible

 Find out more about dismissals